Wenzel/docker-kdesrc-build/README.md

-        -b --base DISTRO        Use DISTRO as base system [Default: all] --no-cache              Do not use cache when building the image [Default: False] --rm                    Automatically remove the container when it exits [Default: True] --root                  Run kdesrc-build as root user.
-Useful to install files in /usr for example [Default: False] --display DISPLAY       Change the DISPLAY environment variable passed to the container [Default: :0] --xsocket PATH          Change the PATH to your X server socket dir, which will be mounted as a volume into the container [Default: /tmp/.X11-unix/]
+        -b --base DISTRO        Use DISTRO as base system [Default: all] --no-cache              Do not use cache when building the image [Default: False] --rm                    Automatically remove the container when it exits [Default: True] --display DISPLAY       Change the DISPLAY environment variable passed to the container [Default: :0] --xsocket PATH          Change the PATH to your X server socket dir, which will be mounted as a volume into the container [Default: /tmp/.X11-unix/]
         --qt PATH               Set the PATH to your a specified Qt installation (mounted as /qt) [Default: False]